vaibhavsagar/website/content/blog/data-is-code.md

 # Lists

 It turns out that cons cells are all you need to implement singly linked lists.
-For example, lists in Lisp are implemented as a series of cons cells chained together.
+For example, lists in Lisp are implemented as a series of nested cons cells.
+A list is either empty (represented above by `()`) or a cons cell where the first element of the pair is the head of the list and the second element of the pair is the rest of the list.
 Using our above definitions in Python, the list `[0, 1, 2, 3]` would be represented as (0, (1, (2, (3, ())))).
-In code, this would be:
+In code, this would
+be:

 ```python
 cons(0)(cons(1)(cons(2)(cons(3)(()))))
 ```

-A list is either empty (represented above by `()`) or a cons cell where the first element of the pair is the head of the list and the second element of the pair is the rest of the list.
-Another way of visualising the above list is as
-follows:
+One way of visualising the above list is as follows:

 ```
   cons